addison-king/DAT-203/VisualizeYourself/README.md

 I believe that what my results are saying is that having background noise of your choosing improves focus.
 Even when I was listening to music I dislike (country), my times were still better than when I had silence.
 My hypothesis to explain this is that giving your auditory cortex something to focus on helps focus (rather than letting it pick up all the little sounds and try and analyze them).

 ## To Future Students
+I no longer enjoy solving the cube.
+What once was an escape/hobby had become a chore.
+Be wary of turning something you love into something you must do.

 ## Formatting Code (Graphs)
 ### Histogram